ServiceStack/servicestack.net/MyApp/_posts/2023-02-01_javascript.md

 ### Bringing Simplicity Back

-The [razor](https://github.com/NetCoreTemplates/razor) template focuses on simplicity and eschews many aspects that has complicated modern JavaScript development,
+The [Blazor Vue](/posts/net8-best-blazor) template focuses on simplicity and eschews many aspects that has complicated modern JavaScript development, specifically:
-specifically:

  - No npm node_modules or build tools
  - No client side routing